Francis Henson in his early 20s was a triple vibe

-The two EPs, however, feature Henson layering all the parts by himself.
+The two EPs, however, feature Francis layering all the parts by himself.
 On Stride, he’s more of a funk monkey; however, on In My Mind, he’s a lo-fi beatmaker.
 Quite different from Roots.

 And on With a Little Bit of Grace, he goes folk-pop and even country—but solo, like on the EPs, instead of with a band.

-To sum it up, I found three Hensons in his back catalogue:
+To sum it up, I found three Francis Hensons in his back catalogue:

 - The acoustic Roots bandleader